mgechev/syntastic-jsxcs-checker/README.md

-# syntastic-jsxcs-checker
+# Introduction

-JSXCS checker for syntastic
+JSXCS checker for syntastic.